UK insurers plan to invest 25 billion pounds in infrastructure

 Critics said the Conservative-Liberal Democrat coalition had erred by slashing public investment after it took power in 2010 in order to cut the budget deficit which totalled 11 percent of gross domestic product when the coalition came to power.

-"Scheme after scheme has been announced to great fanfare but then little actually delivered," said Chris Leslie, an MP and finance spokesman for the opposition Labour Party.
+"Scheme after scheme has been announced to great fanfare but then little actually delivered," said Chris Leslie, a lawmaker and finance spokesman for the opposition Labour Party.

 While the government says borrowing more to fund investment would endanger market confidence in its public finances, some critics say it would be cheaper in the long-run to finance some projects through issuing more public debt.